Skip to main content

 1. Wichita Falls -Where Texas Affordability Still Lives

-With a cost of living 10% below the national average and median home prices around $220,000, you can save over $1,400 per month compared to renting in nearby Dallas or Austin.
+With a cost of living 10% below the national average and median home prices around $220,000, some buyers report saving $1,000+ per month compared to renting in higher-cost metros like Dallas or Austin.

 Wichita Falls isn’t just affordable - it’s economically stable, thanks to Sheppard Air Force Base, healthcare, and manufacturing industries that keep jobs steady and unemployment low.